yuzhoumo/blog/content/posts/thinking-as-a-service/index.md

 highlight something obvious.
 Just as our muscles atrophy without use, so does our mind without thought; and most of us could really use a workout.

-Just a few weeks ago, I witnessed a teammate ask GitHub Copilot:
+Just a few weeks ago, I witnessed a coworker ask GitHub Copilot:

 "How do I get this url using curl? theurl.com/content"